drensin/Remixatron/README.md

     ...........[16]....................................................................................

-<b>Clusters</b> are buckets of musical similarity.
+*Clusters* are buckets of musical similarity.
 Every beat belongs to exactly *one* cluster.
 Beats in the same cluster are musically similar -- ie. have similar pitch or timbre.
 When jumps are computed they always try to match clusters.

-<b>Segments</b> are contiguous blocks of beats in the same cluster.
+*Segments* are contiguous blocks of beats in the same cluster.

 The segment map above shows a general shape of the musical segments in the song.
-The cluster map is the same map as the segment map, except that every beat is represented by its cluster.
+The cluster map is the same map as the segment map, except that every beat is represented by its cluster number.

 **Example 3:**